swissup/swissup.github.io/extensions/soldtogether/installation.md

     Navigate to `Admin > Tools > Compilation` and deactivate the compilation mode for your store.

+* Check if your Magento store cache is enabled.

 * Copy all files into your magento directory:

     Simply copy all files from `"extension source x.x.x"` directory into your magento store directory.

-* Turn your magento cache off.
+* Refresh your magento store cache.

 * Refresh your admin user access rights: